Nicolas-Gatien/Nicolas-Gatien/README.md

 ### Hello!
 I'm Nicolas, I code.

 ## I'm a Developer, Designer, and Student
-- 🤖 I work as a full-stack developer for a personality assessment startup
+- 💻 I work as a full-stack developer for a personality assessment startup
-- 🕛 I'm 18 years old
 - 📚 I'm on a gap year
+- 📍 Based in Ottawa, Canada

 ## 💻 Top Languages